import-js/eslint-plugin-import/README.md

 You may set the following settings in your `.eslintrc`:

+#### `import/extensions`

+A whitelist of file extensions that will be parsed as modules and inspected for `export`s.

+This will default to `['.js']` in the next major revision of this plugin, unless you are using the `react` shared config, in which case it is specified as `['.js', '.jsx']`.

+Note that this is different from (and likely a subset of) any `import/resolver` extensions settings, which may include `.json`, `.coffee`, etc. which will still factor into the `no-unresolved` rule.

+Also, `import/ignore` patterns will overrule this whitelist, so `node_modules` that end in `.js` will still be ignored by default.

 #### `import/ignore`

 A list of regex strings that, if matched by a path, will